-21.3.10 Discretionary Activities
+18.3.8 Discretionary Activities

-- (a) With respect to any activity in 21.3.1(c), retailing involving a maximum gross floor area greater than 100m2 but not exceeding 25% of the gross floor area of the industrial activity. - (b) Places of assembly, excluding those Permitted in 21.3.2 (a) (iii). - (c) Accommodation facilities ancillary to an industrial activity. - (d) Education Facilities Tertiary Education Facilities only.
+- (a) With respect to any activity in 18.3.1(c), retailing involving a maximum floor area greater than 100m2 but not exceeding 25% of the gross floor area of the industrial activity. - (b) Places of assembly, excluding those permitted in 18.3.2 (a) (iii) - (c) Accommodation Facilities ancillary to an industrial activity.